lucasbonanni/lucasbonanni.github.io/content/english/_index.md

   enable: true
   bg_image: "images/slider-bg.jpg"
   bg_overlay: true
-  title: "A Digital Marketing <br/> & Design Agency"
+  title: "An Innovative API Development Hub"
-  content: "We love the Web and the work we do.We work closely with our clients to deliver  the best possible solutions for their needs"
+  content: "Passionate about the digital realm, we thrive on crafting seamless API solutions.
+Our collaborative approach ensures tailored excellence, as we partner closely with clients to deliver optimal outcomes for their unique requirements."
   button:
     enable: true
     label: "Discover Our Project"